Jump to

 • Mechanics

-• Movie theatre workers
+• Movie theatre staff

-• Live-in domestic help
+• Live-in domestic workers

 Exempt vs. Non-exempt Workers

 In addition, you’ll need to pay your non-exempt workers overtime for any hours they work over the standard 40-hour workweek.
-This rate must be at least one and half times their standard hourly wage
+This rate must be at least one and a half times their standard hourly wage.
+Exempt workers under the FLSA typically work in professional, administrative, executive, outside sales, or computer-based roles.

 Common examples include: